2009 Pennsylvania elections: General election

+Results

 Judge of the Superior Court

 Four seats on the Superior Court were up for grabs.
 On the ballot in the general election were four Republicans, four Democrats, and one Libertarian.
+Originally only three seats were up for election, but Judge Maureen Lally-Green announced her retirement after the May primary election.
+As a result, both parties picked an additional fourth nominee at a party convention.
+The Pennsylvania Republican Party picked Paula Ott, President Judge of the Chester County Court of Common Pleas, while the Pennsylvania Democratic Party picked Teresa Sarmina, Judge of the Philadelphia County Court of Common Pleas, as their nominees.

+The original three vacant seats on the Superior Court was caused by the election of then-Judges Debra Todd and Seamus McCaffery, both Democrats, to the Pennsylvania Supreme Court in 2007.
+Governor Ed Rendell appointed Republican John Cleland and Democrat Robert Freedberg as interim appointments to replace Justice Todd and Justice McCaffery respectively.
+Neither interim-appointed Judge ran for a full term.
+The third vacancy was caused by the mandatory retirement of Judge Richard Klein after reaching the age of 70.

 Republican candidate Judy Olson won the most votes, followed by fellow Republicans Sallie Mundy and Paula Ott.
 There was a four-way near tie for fourth place, with Democrat Anne E. Lazarus in the lead (with 11.5% of the vote) but closely trailed by Democrat Robert J. Colville (11.4%), Republican Temp Smith (11.4%), and Democrat Kevin Francis McCarthy (11.3%).
 The close results triggered an optional automatic recount.
 While candidates Colville and McCarthy opted out of the recount, Smith declined to do so, prompting Secretary of State Pedro Cortés to order a recount to begin on November 18—the first automatic statewide recount in Pennsylvania history.
 On December 1, the Pennsylvania Department of State announced that the recount had been completed, with the results essentially unchanged; Lazarus won the fourth seat.
 The cost of the recount was $542,000.